 (4) actions in the performance of obligations running to the public as a whole;

-(5) governmental performance of a self-imposed protective function to the public or citizen; and
+(5) governmental performance of a self-imposed protective function to the public or citizens; and

 (6) administrative acts.